Former Belgrade Main railway station

-Passenger trains have been gradually relocated to the new station during 2016 and 2017.
-Most national railway traffic was moved to the new station in December 2017, thus leaving only international trains and two trains to Novi Sad in the old station.
+Passenger trains were gradually relocated to the new Prokop station during 2016 and 2017.
+Most national railway traffic was moved to the new station in December 2017, thus leaving only international trains and two trains to Novi Sad at the old station.
 The Main station operated until 30 June 2018, when the last train, international train 340 to Budapest, left the station at 21:40.
-International trains were relocated to Prokop and train to Bar relocated to the Topčider railway station.
+International trains were relocated to Prokop and trains to Bar relocated to the Topčider railway station.

 History

 Origin

 At the 1878 Congress of Berlin the Principality of Serbia was de jure recognized as an independent state.
-The great powers of the day decided that Serbia should construct the railway.
+The great powers of the day decided that Serbia should construct a railway.
 Not economically developed to begin with, Serbia was additionally pauperized after the Serbian-Ottoman wars from 1876 to 1878, so it lacked the necessary funds.
 Prince Milan Obrenović and the government announced a request for tender and the bidding was won by a French company.
 According to a popular - but unproven - version of events, Prince Milan accepted a bribe of 1 million francs in gold to give the job to the French.